Pushing Through Stuck

 It might happen after my first draft.
 Or, it might happen after several revisions.
 Inevitably, I reach a point where I get stuck.
 Banging-my-head-against-a-wall, pulling-my-hair-out stuck.

 Let me backtrack for a second.
-I am the Lead PD Designer for Ready to Run PD at Nearpod.
+I am the Lead PD Designer for Learning Labs at Nearpod.
 I work with leading experts in education, take their content, distill it into teachable chunks and design these chunks into collaborative learning experiences for teachers.

 My session drafts never work out the first time.
 Sometimes not the first 10 times.
 Usually, I can’t figure out the problem or what to do about it right away.
 Hence the head-to-wall banging and violent hair removal.